ownport/pyactors/docs/introduction.md

 ## Greenlets

 Greenlets, sometimes referred to as "green threads," are a lightweight structure that allows you to do some cooperative multithreading in Python without the system overhead of real threads (like the thread or threading module would use).
 The main thing to keep in mind when dealing with greenlets is that a greenlet will never yield to another greenlet unless it calls some function in gevent that yields.

+Note in particular how the greenlet didn't do anything until we called sleep(). sleep() is one of the functions in gevent which will yield to other greenlets.
+If you want to yield to other greenlets but don't care to wait a second if there's no one ready to run, you can call gevent.sleep(0).

+(c) Just a little python, http://blog.pythonisito.com/2012/07/gevent-and-greenlets.html

 ### It does not share state with anybody else.